daodaofr/daodaofr.github.io/_pages/about.md

 **We are looking for post-doc researchers, collaborating with Professor Xiaokang Yang!**

-I am a co-chair of the SJTU <a href="https://sjtu-aigc.github.io/" target="_blank">AIGC Class</a>.
-Looking for self-motivated undergraduate and graduate students to work with me in **3D representation, AIGC, and embodied AI**.
+Looking for self-motivated undergraduate and graduate students in **computer science, mechanical engineering, automation engineering** to work with me in **embodied AI, 3D representation, and AIGC**.
 For prospective students, please send your resume and transcript to my email.

 ### 📖 Biography

 I am a tenure-track associate professor at [Shanghai Jiao Tong University](http://www.sjtu.edu.cn).
 I received my **Ph.D.** from Shanghai Jiao Tong University in 2019, supervised by Professor [Xiaokang Yang](https://scholar.google.com/citations?user=yDEavdMAAAAJ&hl=en).
 I received **M.E.** from [École Centrale de Lyon](https://www.ec-lyon.fr/) in France, and **B.E.** from Shanghai Jiao Tong University in 2013.
 I was a research scientist at the [Inception Institute of Artificial Intelligence (IIAI)](https://www.inceptioniai.org/) from June 2019 to April 2021.
+I am a co-chair of the SJTU <a href="https://sjtu-aigc.github.io/" target="_blank">AIGC Class</a>.

 My research interests include:
-- 🧊 **3D Representation** — neural rendering, 3D reconstruction, Gaussian splatting
+- 🤖 **Embodied AI** — humanoid head modeling, human-robot interaction
-- 🎨 **AIGC** — generative models, digital humans, face/body modeling
+- 🧊 **3D Representation** —  3D face/body reconstruction, Gaussian splatting
-- 🤖 **Embodied AI** — humanoid teleoperation, human-robot interaction
+- 🎨 **AIGC** — generative models, digital humans